fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-Modify the initialization of redux-store to happen using asynchronous action creators made possible by the <i>redux-thunk</i>-library.
+Modify the initialization of redux-store to happen using asynchronous action creators, which are made possible by the <i>redux-thunk</i>-library.

 #### 6.19 Anecdotes and the backend, step5

-Also modify the creation of a new anecdote to happen using asynchronous action creators made possible by the <i>redux-thunk</i>-library.
+Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the <i>redux-thunk</i>-library.

 #### 6.20 Anecdotes and the backend, step6